GeoMOER/geoAI/docs/units/_unit01/unit01-04_setup_working_environment.md

 keras::install_keras()
 ```

-That being said, *the implementation is not seamless.* The first time that you run the `moc-courses-setup.R` script, you will likely drink one or more cups of coffee as you receive many errors that need to be worked through.
+That being said, *the implementation is not seamless.* The first time that you run the `geoAI_setup.R` script, you will likely drink one or more cups of coffee as you receive many errors that need to be worked through.
 {: .notice--danger}